The NVIDIA Shield TV is already one of the world’s fastest Android devices.

 So what does this mean for you?

 Changing this setting to Maximum Performance will increase the overall speed of your Shield TV.
 However, the device will run hotter, which will cause the fan to kick in more often.

-Keeping it at Optimized will make your Shield TV slightly slower, but considerably quieter overall.
+Selecting Optimized will make your Shield TV slightly slower but considerably quieter overall.

 If you’re a gamer, change the Processor Mode to Maximum Performance.
 If you mainly use your Shield TV for streaming, leave it at Optimized.

 NVIDIA Shield Hack #2: Fan Mode